nishantsbi/charlie86.github.io/_posts/2016-12-23-FitteR-(un)HappieR.md

 layout: post
 title: fitteR (un)happieR
 subtitle: Finding the most depressing Radiohead song with R
-bigimg: /img/ifwesmilecanwegohd.jpg
+bigimg: /img/radiohead.jpg
 ---
 Radiohead has been my favorite band for several years, so I am used to people politely suggesting that I play something "less depressing".
 Much of Radiohead's music is undeniably sad, and this post catalogs my journey to quantify that sadness, including a data-driven determination of their single most depressing song.

 ## Getting Data
-Spotify recently released their Track API, which provides detailed audio statistics for each song in their library.
+Spotify recently released their [Web API](https://developer.spotify.com/web-api/), which provides detailed audio statistics for each song in their library.
 One of these metrics, "valence", measures a song's positivity.
 From the offical API documentation:
 > A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

 So valence provides a measure of how sad a song *sounds* from a musical perspective.
-Another key component of a song's sentiment is its lyrics, and it just so happens that Genius Lyrics also has an API to pull track-level data.
+Another key component of a song's sentiment is its lyrics, and it just so happens that Genius Lyrics also has an [API](https://docs.genius.com/) to pull track-level data.
 In my analysis I used a combination of both valence and lyrical sentiment, and the code for retrieiving both data sets is included at the end of the post.
 I used the resulting dataframes, `sound_df` and `lyrics_df`, for all of the following analysis.

 ```r
 head(sound_df)